craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### Nov 5, 2019
+* BIOS and UEFI are both examples of "Firmware Standards".

 ### Nov 3, 2019
 * Rust has special syntax for [Diverging Functions](https://doc.rust-lang.org/1.30.0/book/first-edition/functions.html#diverging-functions), which never return.
 * [Markov Chains](https://brilliant.org/wiki/markov-chains/) are state mathematical systems for modeling probabilistic behavior over time.
 A Markov chain can be described with a single Stochastic Matrix, and Initialization Vector.